17 Easy English Lessons for Beginners

 Easy English Pronunciation Lessons

-These lessons will give you the basic knowledge you need about English pronunciation to start saying easy words correctly.
+To get you started on the way to improved speaking skills, the lessons below will give you the basic knowledge you need about English pronunciation to start saying easy words correctly.

 Do you remember learning your native language?
 Probably not.